Adapting Security Warnings to Counter Online Disinformation: Introduction

-One key finding from security research that we adapt to disinformation is that \textit{contextual} warnings, which do not interrupt the user or compel them to act, are far less effective at changing users' behaviors than \textit{interstitial} warnings, which interrupt the user and require interaction~\cite{wu2006security,egelman2008youve,reeder2018experience}.
-Contextual disinformation warnings have been widely studied and deployed, but no prior work has evaluated interstitial disinformation warnings.
+A key finding from security research that we adapt to disinformation is that \textit{contextual} warnings, which do not interrupt the user or compel action, are far less effective at changing behavior than \textit{interstitial} warnings, which interrupt the user and require interaction~\cite{wu2006security,egelman2008youve,reeder2018experience}.
+Our work is, to our knowledge, the first to evaluate interstitial disinformation warnings.

-Another relevant contribution from security researchers is a set of rigorous qualitative and quantitative methods for evaluating warnings, including structured models, realistic guided tasks, user interviews, and field studies (e.g.,~\cite{egelman2013importance,sunshine2009crying,felt2014experimenting,weinberger2016week,malkin2017personalized,reeder2018experience}).
-Our work adapted these methods to empirically examine contextual and interstitial disinformation warnings.
+Another relevant contribution from the security literature is a set of rigorous qualitative and quantitative methods for evaluating warnings, including structured models, realistic guided tasks, user interviews, and field studies (e.g.,~\cite{egelman2013importance,sunshine2009crying,felt2014experimenting,weinberger2016week,malkin2017personalized,reeder2018experience}).
+Our work adapts these methods to empirically examine contextual and interstitial disinformation warnings.

-Across two studies, we used qualitative approaches (think-aloud exercises, interviews, and inductive coding) to understand user perceptions of disinformation warnings, as well as quantitative measures of the warnings' effects on user behavior.
-We considered the following research questions:
+Across two studies, we use qualitative approaches (think-aloud exercises, interviews, and inductive coding) to understand user perceptions of disinformation warnings, as well as quantitative measures of the warnings' effects on user behavior.
+We consider the following research questions:

-\begin{enumerate} \item After encountering contextual and interstitial disinformation warnings, how often do users change their behavior by opting for alternative sources of information? \item Why do some users choose not to change their behaviors after encountering contextual and interstitial disinformation warnings? \item Can interstitial warnings that are highly informative effectively change users' behaviors? \item Can interstitial warnings that are highly threatening effectively change users' behaviors? \end{enumerate}
+\begin{enumerate} \item After encountering contextual and interstitial disinformation warnings, how often do users change their behavior by opting for alternative sources of information? \item Why do some users choose not to change their behaviors after encountering contextual and interstitial disinformation warnings? \item Can interstitial warnings that are highly informative effectively change user behavior? \item Can interstitial warnings that are highly threatening effectively change user behavior? \end{enumerate}